OliverO2/kotlin-test-framework-prototype/README.md

     * must be configured with instantiated test classes,
     * visualize the test status in the test run window, but
     * do nothing more (see JVM integration below).
-* Test using the Kotlin/JS infra (JS/Browser, JS/Node, Wasm/JS/Browser)
+* Tests using the Kotlin/JS infra (JS/Browser, JS/Node, Wasm/JS/Browser)
     * do not report more than one level of suite nesting (intermediate levels are cut out)
     * do not execute scope-level functions and fixtures.
 * JVM integration for IntelliJ IDEA